-Small and medium-sized enterprises (SMEs) are the engine of the global economy, with 70% of the world's workers employed in business with between one and 250 people1.
+Introduction Small and medium-sized enterprises (SMEs) are the engine of the global economy, with 70% of the world's workers employed in business with between one and 250 people1.
 In the US, small firms employ just over half of the private-sector workforce accounting for two-thirds of new jobs over the past decade.
-Online advertising is considered essential when 94% of consumers research products online before buying, while three out of five people use search engines as their go-to shopping resource2.
-In fact, many small businesses see up to 80% of their business depending on clicks on digital ads, benefiting from unprecedented targeting opportunities offered by paid search, such as Google Ads, alongside paid social advertising such as Facebook.
-However, SMEs face a rising challenge of click fraud affecting this crucial digital spend.
-In the first ever analysis across 78 countries and 38 sectors we provide a complete analysis of the costs of click fraud for SMEs, and how this evolving digital challenge can be prevented to restore small business revenue and growth.
+Online advertising is considered essential for most businesses at a time when 94% of consumers research products online before buying, while three out of five people use search engines as their go-to shopping resource2.
+Many small businesses see up to 80% of their business depending on clicks for revenue, through unprecedented opportunities to target customers using digital advertising platforms.
+Many SMEs have built their entire businesses, and expansion efforts, through relevant ads using paid search campaigns such as Google Ads, alongside paid social advertising including Facebook, Shopify, and Instagram.